AdobeDocs/cloudmanager-api-docs/create-event-integration.md

 Once your webhook is up and running and you have your certificate, to create an Event Integration:

-1. Navigate to the following URL: [https://console.adobe.io/integrations](https://console.adobe.io/integrations).
+1. Navigate to the following URL: [https://console.adobe.io/](https://console.adobe.io/).

-2. Click the `New integration` button.
+2. Click the `Create new project` button or select an existing project.

-3. Select the `Receive near-real time events` option and then click `Continue`.
+3. (Optional) Click the `Edit project` button and give your project a title and description.

+4. Click the `Add to Project` button and select `Event` from the drop-down menu.

-4. Under the Experience Cloud section select `Cloud Manager` and then click `Continue`.
+5. Under the Experience Cloud section select `Cloud Manager` and then click `Next`.

-5. Select `New integration` and then click `Continue`.

-6. Fill out the name and description.

-7. Upload your certificate file.

-8. Click `Add Event Registration`.

-9. Fill out the name, URL and description for the webhook.

-10. Select the events you want to receive on the webhook.

-11. Click `Save`.

-12. Click `Create Integration`.

-Alternatively, you can reuse an existing API Integration and add Event support to it.
-To do this:

-1. Navigate to the following URL: [https://console.adobe.io/integrations](https://console.adobe.io/integrations).

-2. Select the existing Integration.

-3. Click on the Events tab.

-4. In the `Add New Event Provider` section, select `Cloud Manager`.

-5. Click `Add Event Registration`.

-6. Fill out the name, URL and description for the webhook.
+6. For a new project, generate or Upload a key pair.
+Click either `Generate keypair` or `Next`.

 7. Select the events you want to receive on the webhook.

-8. Click `Save`.
+8. Fill out the name and description.

+9. Provide the webhook URL or, if Adobe I/O Runtime is available, select the Runtime action.

+10. Click `Save configured events`.